rocketproplab/Guides/styleGuides/rpl_c_style_guide.md

     int x;
     int y;

-*   Variable names should be lowercase, with word separated by underscores, and should not have leading or trailing underscores
+*   Variable names should be lowercase, with words separated by underscores, and should not have leading or trailing underscores
     +   Constants should be in ALL CAPS